Who Would Like this Anime?

 Kazuma died and is about to get guided to the afterlife by the goddess Aqua.
 Having had the harsh life he led, he’s allowed to choose between being reborn into a more easygoing life in Japan – with his memories erased – or moving on to the “other side,” where apparently a Demon King is threatening the world.
 He’d also get to keep his memories and even receive a perk, like a legendary weapon or a strong ally to fight by his side.
 While that does sound good and all, Aqua’s not exactly the “kind” to him while explaining all of that.
 Quite the contrary, she can barely contain herself from bursting out in laughter because of how ridiculous Kazuma’s death and his life were, scorning him all the way.
 Being considerably pissed off by that, Kazuma decides to move on to the other side, and as his perk he chooses that she, Aqua, shall become his ally.
 Now the goddess Aqua is stuck with being a commoner until she and Kazuma manage to slay the Demon King…

 From all the recent anime I’ve seen these days, KonoSuba looks the least impressive.
-It’s fair enough for a gag show like this, but nonetheless the visuals aren’t really.
-They’re sharp, but the characters can look weird in distant shots (try pausing the video when they’re in the background) and the level of detail is noticibly low in a lot of scenes.
-To me, if feels like there’s a kind of disbalance: Some scenes are lavishly animated (summoning magic) while others look more like slightly a somewhat polioshed and colored sketch.
+It’s fair enough for a gag show like this, but not really impressive.
+The visuals are sharp, but the characters can look weird in distant shots (try pausing the video when they’re in the background) and the level of detail is noticibly low in a lot of scenes.
+That doesn’t apply to all scenes tho, there’s a kind of disbalance: Some scenes are lavishly animated (summoning magic) while others look more like a somewhat polished and colored sketch.
 On the bright side, it really doesn’t hurt this kind of story.
 It’s neither great nor terrible.
 Don’t expect your mind to be blown, is all what I’m saying.